 THRESHOLD: IF NO DISEASED WORMS ARE PRESENT.
 Drop cloth: Prior to bloom, apply insecticide when eight or more worms 1⁄2-inch or longer are present per row foot.
 If plants are blooming and filling pods, apply insecticide when four or more worms 1⁄2-inch or longer are present per row foot.
 Sweep net: Prior to bloom, treat when 38 worms 1⁄2-inch or longer per 25 sweeps are present.
 After bloom, treat when 19 worms 1⁄2-inch or longer per 25 sweeps are present.
-Defoliation: Treat when 35 percent foliage loss has occurred and worms 1⁄2-inch or longer are present prior to bloom or when 20 percent foliage loss has occurred and worms 1⁄2-inch or longer are present after bloom.
+Defoliation: Treat when 35 percent foliage loss has occurred and worms 1⁄2-inch or longer are present after bloom.
 Insecticide termination: Terminate insecticide applications for soybean loopers at R6 + 7 days (R6.5).